The Garden Grazer

 Customizing

-Herbs + spices: Try sweet paprika, caraway seeds, Italian seasonings, vegan Worcestershire sauce, nutritional yeast, or chipotle in adobo sauce (this will be spicy).
+Herbs & spices: Try sweet paprika, caraway seeds, basil, oregano, thyme, vegan Worcestershire sauce, nutritional yeast, or chipotle in adobo sauce (this will be spicy).

-Vegetables: Add other veggies like diced zucchini or yellow summer squash.
+Vegetables: Add other veggies to the mixture like diced zucchini or yellow summer squash.
 You can also stir in fresh baby spinach or other greens near the end of cook time.

-Mushroom lentil goulash in a skillet with wooden spoon
+Overhead view of preparing lentil vegan goulash in a large skillet with wooden stirring spoon

 Serving

-Fresh herbs: I like to garnish my bowl with a tablespoon or so of fresh parsley before serving.
+Fresh herbs: I like to garnish my bowl with sprinkle of parsley before serving.
+(Or you can add chives or fresh cilantro instead.)

-Other toppings: You can also add a dollop of vegan sour cream.
-Or add a dash of hot sauce for a little heat if desired.
+Other toppings: You can also add a dollop of vegan sour cream or sprinkle of Vegan Parmesan Cheese.
+Or try a dash of hot sauce or red pepper flakes for a little heat!

 Storing

-We find the leftovers keep well for about 3-4 days.
-Simply reheat in the microwave when ready to enjoy.
+Allow the goulash to cool completely, then store in an airtight container in the refrigerator.
+I find the leftovers keep well for about 3-4 days.
+Reheat in the microwave when ready to enjoy.

-For more inspiration, also browse all easy vegan dinner recipes.
+For more inspiration, also browse all vegan lentil recipes or easy vegan dinner recipes.

 Vegan Lentil Goulash (American-Style)